Welcome. Are you an existing student? Login here

 I love the course.
 Give so much self esteem.
 Its very easy and the tutorial have all info for you to do your work.
 The best is the teacher Edita how makes the lessons so easy and fun.
 I always looking forward for new lesson the learn new thinks.

-Rasa, Advanced Dental Practice Management Skills
+Rasa, Advanced Dental Practice Management Skills (Level 3 equivalent)

 I found this course extremely helpful in explaining how I as a dental nurse can help to assist the dentists and the patient during a rubber dam procedure.
 I am interested in completing further training in placing rubber dam myself, especially with the current circumstances p.